-Writing a website brief is a necessary evil for most in marketing.
+Writing a website brief is a necessary evil for most in digital marketing.
 Here's how to do it wonderfully.

 A successful web brief distills complex information into a short, well-structured document.
 For a simple site we're talking 2 pages (or 4 sides) of A4, maximum, If you incorporate images or an appendix for tricky technical details, then you might go over this - but the point is that it should be easy to read and understand.